cactusjacklove/esp32tracker/README.md

 So here is the code, updated to the latest LuaRTOS and released as GPL (it's a mess, I'll be cleaning it up and improving it).

+See ESP32 GeoTracker.png  for a diagram of how to wire up  Adafruit Huzzah32 with a Sim808 to run this software.

 Hardware, configuration and usage instructions are coming soon!
 This code needs cleaning!
 Enjoy!